RobDWaller/atlantic-city/README.md

 ## Other Code Analysis Tools

-This plugin also integrates with a number of other code analysis tools, including [PHP Code Sniffer](https://packagist.org/packages/squizlabs/php_codesniffer) and [PHP Mess Detection](https://packagist.org/packages/phpmd/phpmd).
-This will help you improve the quality of the code you produce for WordPress plugins.
+This plugin integrates with a number of static analysis tools, including [PHP Code Sniffer](https://packagist.org/packages/squizlabs/php_codesniffer) and [PHP Mess Detection](https://packagist.org/packages/phpmd/phpmd), which will help improve the code quality of the WordPress plugins you produce.

-It also shows how you can integrate with [PHPStan](https://phpstan.org) so your code can be statically analysed.
-This requires a small amount of customisation due to custom WordPress functions.
-So there is a [configuration file](/phpstan.neon.dist).
+It also shows you how to integrate with [PHPStan](https://phpstan.org) to add some type safety to your code.
+This requires a small amount of customisation to handle WordPress so there is a [configuration file](/phpstan.neon.dist) and an integration with the [szepeviktor/phpstan-wordpress](https://packagist.org/packages/szepeviktor/phpstan-wordpress) package which extends PHPStan for WordPress.